Kylin-Network/sample-data-fetcher/README.md

 cargo run
 ```

-If no error here, the data proxy service will be started at 8080 port.
+if no error here, the data proxy service will be started at 8080 port.
 Currenly only four queries are supported:

 * liquidation_order_list
 * bitmex_perpetual_contract_rate